 CA nationals: A valid passport is required for entry.
-A visa is not required for stays of up to six months.
+A visa is required.

 AU nationals: A valid passport is required.
-A visa is not required for stays of up to 90 days.
+A visa is required.

 ZA nationals: A valid passport is required.
-A visa is not required for stays of up to 30 days.
+A visa is required.

 IR nationals: A valid passport is required.
 A visa is not required for stays of up to 90 days.

 NZ nationals: A valid passport is required.
-A visa is not required for stays of up to 90 days.
+A visa is required.

 There are no required vaccinations for entry to South Korea and standards of medical care are high.
-Payment for treatment is usually expected in advance.
-Travel insurance with provision for repatriation is recommended.
+Payment for treatment can be expensive; travel insurance with provision for repatriation is recommended.

 English is not widely spoken or understood, so it's best to have instructions written down in Korean when using taxis or other local services.
 It is advisable to carry some form of identification at all times.
-Social harmony is crucial, and public anger or criticism that causes an individual to 'lose face' or dignity is a serious breach of etiquette.
+Social harmony is crucial and public anger or criticism that causes an individual to 'lose face' or dignity is a serious breach of etiquette.
 Koreans will go out of their way to maintain a comfortable situation.
 Guests should remove their shoes when entering a Korean home, guesthouse, temple or Korean-style restaurant.

 The international dialling code for South Korea is +82.
 Telecommunications are well developed.

-Travellers (over the age of 19) arriving in South Korea may bring in the following items free of customs duty: 200 cigarettes or 50 cigars or 250g tobacco products; 57g perfume; 1 litre of alcohol (only those over 20 years old); and gifts valued at not more than 400,000 won.
+Travellers (over the age of 19) arriving in South Korea may bring in the following items free of customs duty: 200 cigarettes or 50 cigars or 250g tobacco products; 60ml perfume; 1 litre of alcohol; and gifts valued at not more than $600.
 Products from communist countries are prohibited, as are fruit, seeds and any published or recorded material deemed to be subversive or obscene.